 ABOUT

-Born in Mar del Plata, Argentina, Fernanda Lastra is a passionate and creative conductor, recognized for her artistic leadership and captivating performances.
-Deeply committed to fostering music appreciation across all ages, she designs well-balanced programs that enrich the concert experience, guided by her belief in the power of music to unite, heal, and nurture emotional intelligence.
-Equally devoted to building meaningful connections within the community, she strives to create a vibrant musical legacy for future generations.
-Lastra is also a dedicated advocate for Latin American composers, with a special focus on preserving and promoting Argentina’s musical heritage.
+Born in Mar del Plata, Argentina, Fernanda Lastra is a passionate and imaginative conductor known for her artistic leadership and captivating performances.
+Deeply committed to making orchestral music engaging and meaningful for audiences of all ages, she develops programs that spark curiosity, foster connection, and expand the concert experience.
+Equally dedicated to building connections within the community, Lastra strives to create a vibrant musical legacy for future generations, guided by her belief in the power of music to unite, heal, and nurture emotional intelligence.
+She is also a devoted advocate for Latin American composers, with a special focus on preserving and promoting Argentina’s rich musical heritage.

 From September 2022 to August 2025, Fernanda Lastra held the position of Assistant Conductor for the Buffalo Philharmonic Orchestra, under the mentorship of JoAnn Falletta.